ad13380/codeQuest/README.md

 ## Additional Features

-Had we more time, we would also liked to have implemented:
+With a longer project timeline, we would also like to have implemented:

 - Moving obstacles within some of the levels
 - Different ways of creating command chains, such as with the use of while loops